Find on This Page

-Fred Pritzker has also been selected for inclusion in the current and past editions of The Best Lawyers in America and was named a “Super Lawyer” by Minnesota Super Lawyers magazine in 2015.
-He has the distinction of being named a “Super Lawyer” every year since the inception of the award.
-Fred is a Lifetime Achievement selection to America’s Top 100 Attorneys®, reserved for less than one-half percent (0.5%) of attorneys in the U.S.
+Fred Pritzker was also been selected for inclusion in The Best Lawyers in America and had the distinction of being named a “Super Lawyer” every year since the inception of the award until his passing in 2022.
+Fred was a Lifetime Achievement selection to America’s Top 100 Attorneys®, reserved for less than one-half percent (0.5%) of attorneys in the U.S.

-Fred is a former president of the Minnesota Association for Justice and a former governor of the American Association of Justice.
+Fred was a former president of the Minnesota Association for Justice and a former governor of the American Association of Justice.

-Fred and his wife, Renee Pritzker, are passionate about the rights and health of people with disabilities.
-He has been an officer or director of the Angelman Syndrome Foundation, Minnesota Brain Injury Alliance, and ARC Minnesota, among others.
-He and Renee have endowed the Jacob E. Pritzker Fund to support the University of Minnesota Law School and the Minnesota Disability Law Center (MDLC).
+Fred and his wife, Renee Pritzker, have been passionate about the rights and health of people with disabilities.
+He was an officer and director of the Angelman Syndrome Foundation, Minnesota Brain Injury Alliance, and ARC Minnesota, among others.
+He and Renee endowed the Jacob E. Pritzker Fund to support the University of Minnesota Law School and the Minnesota Disability Law Center (MDLC).

 Fred In the News